jkguiang/rtt-lab/kubernetes/README.md

+# RTT Lab: Kubernetes
+Since the RTT client and server are Docker containers, we can easily deploy them as pods on a Kubernetes cluster to get real network delays.
+The instructions below detail how to set this up.
+Note: this was done using [PRP](https://ucsd-prp.gitlab.io/) resources, so some additional (albiet minor) configuration will certainly be required to set this up on any other system.

-# Set up the server pod
+## Set up the server pod
 1. Tar up the inputs directory
 ```
 tar -zcvf inputs.tar.gz ../server/inputs
 ```
-_NOTE: if you add input files such that the inputs directory becomes larger than 3MB, you will need to put these files somewhere publicly accessible, then manually download them to the server pod (e.g. using `wget` or `curl`)._
+NOTE: if you add input files such that the inputs directory becomes larger than 3MB, you will need to put these files somewhere publicly accessible, then manually download them to the server pod (e.g. using `wget` or `curl`).

 2. Make a configmap that points to the tarball we just made
 ```
 kubectl create configmap rtt-client-configmap --from-file=client.tar.gz
 ```
-Don't forget to add a `-n <namespace>` if needed on your system.
+Don't forget to include `-n <namespace>` if needed on your system.

 3. Create the pod
 ```
 kubectl create -f rtt-client.yaml